Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 1

 Kraken vs. Stars Predictions for Tuesday

-Our computer model for this contest calls for a final score of Stars 4, Kraken 2.
+Our model for this contest expects a final score of Stars 4, Kraken 2.

 - Computer Predicted Total: 6.3